 "I needed to get my heating bill to a manageable level and quickly"

 After taking those initials steps, he could use the savings to add lighting, security and other features to his network.
 Building the system up gradually allowed Paul to spread the costs.
 By not rushing, he was also able to learn as he went, giving the opportunity to configure things optimally along the way.

 Why Paul Grey chose Z-Wave

 Since Paul is keeping up with all the new technology that hits the street, he looked at products like Hive and Nest but he needed something that integrated with his existing system.

 So Z-Wave was the answer after looking at the extensive amount of products offered and he could mix and match as he expands his system.
-After investigating into the available controller options, such as the Fibaro Home Center 2 and the Vera family, Paul finally decided to opt for a Vera Lite.
+After investigating into the available controller options, such as the Fibaro Home Center and others, Paul finally decided to opt for a Vera Controller.

 It provided the level of control sought after but more importantly with its active developer community and application plug-ins, it fulfilled all the requirements for future device support and additional functionality.